 - Expert Testimony – In addition to testimony from an accident reconstructionist, your attorney may want to engage various other experts to testify regarding liability as well.
 For example, if it appears that a vehicle or road defect played a role in the collision, your attorney may hire an engineer to testify as to the nature of the defect and how it contributed to causing the accident.

-Determining who is Liable Based on the Evidence That Is Available In West Palm Beach, FL
+Determining who is liable Based on the Evidence That Is Available In West Palm Beach, FL

 As your West Palm Beach motor vehicle accident attorney works to collect evidence, he or she will also begin the process of determining who (or what company) is liable for your injuries.
 In some cases, only one party will be liable.
 In others, multiple parties could share liability for your accident-related losses.
 Most car accident cases involve claims against one or more of the following parties: